The Throne - Preview

-“Counsel,” Peter replied.
+“Advise the King,” Peter replied.

 “To care for the well-being of the King!”

-“What’s that to do with me?!”
+“What’s that to do with me, Croker?”

-“What is your point?”
+“What’s your point?”

 “My business is to be sure…”

 “I come nowhere near the throne.
 I hear you perfectly well, Croker.”

 Peter pushed past John and walked away and out of the ballroom to cool off and settle his thoughts.
-He began walking back and forth in the hallway outside the palace ballroom.
+He began walking back and forth in the hallway outside the ballroom.

-“It’s been a long time, Lord Doltham.”
+“It’s been a long time.”

 Peter was surprised at seeing the woman he’d loved so long in the past, especially on a night when he was trying to win the heart of another.
 To have Colette Bellingside show up this night was of the highest inconvenience.

-Lady Colette curtsied and said, “Your Royal Highness, it is lovely to make your acquaintance.
+Lady Colette curtsied and said, “It is lovely to make your acquaintance, Your Royal Highness.”